 - Be careful always to maintain the air pressure at 140kPa.

-- When you notice that the performance of the air filter is no longer stable, consider repairing or replacing it.
+- When you notice that the air filter’s performance is no longer stable, consider repairing or replacing it.

 - Whenever necessary, disassemble and unclog the nozzle.